pbonner4/Proof-of-Authority-Blockchain-Development/README.md

 9. Send a transaction from Node 1 to a new Node 2.
 Confirm the transaction by clicking Check TX Status.

-Aaron, I spoke with Kyle about the screenshots confirming the transaction and we could not come up with a solution to my problem.

 In order to begin mining, run this code, inputting your own numbers.
 ./geth --datadir node1/ --syncmode 'full' --networkid 'any number' --rpc --minerthreads 1 --unlock "node1_sealer_address" --password node1/password.txt --mine --allow-insecure-unlock